Michael Thompson, PhD

-Dr. Thompson is an Assistant Professor in the Section of Health Services Research and Quality, Department of Cardiac Surgery at the University of Michigan Medical School.
-Prior to joining faculty, he completed postdoctoral training in health services and policy research at the University of Tennessee Health Science Center in 2017.
-He received his PhD in Epidemiology from Michigan State University in 2015, and his MPH from the University of Michigan School of Public Health in 2011.
-His primary research focus is in the application of health services research to improve the delivery and quality of cardiac surgery.
-Secondarily, he has broad research interests in health care payment and value, and understanding the impact of health policy on quality of care.
+Dr. Thompson is an Assistant Professor in the Section of Health Services Research and Quality, Department of Cardiac Surgery at Michigan Medicine.
+Prior to joining faculty, he completed a Postdoctoral Fellowship in Health Services and Policy Research at the University of Tennessee Health Science Center in 2017.
+He received his Ph.D. in Epidemiology from Michigan State University in 2015 and his MPH from the University of Michigan School of Public Health in 2011.

 His expertise is in the application of novel data science methods to identify and intervene upon opportunities to improve the value of cardiovascular care and inform health policy.
 He is currently using large-scale clinical and administrative datasets to better understand the determinants and outcomes associated with post-acute care and cardiac rehabilitation after cardiac surgical procedures.
 He is also interested in evaluating the impact and regulations of emerging technologies on cardiovascular care, including transcatheter valve technology, mechanical circulatory support devices, and telehealth to deliver cardiovascular care.

 Since 2019, Dr. Thompson has served as Co-Director of the Michigan Value Collaborative (MVC).
 Funded by Blue Cross Blue Shield of Michigan, the MVC is a statewide collaborative involving 89 acute care hospitals and 40 physician organizations that seeks to improve the health of Michigan through sustainable high-value healthcare.